ray-project/ray/doc/source/data/loading-data.rst

 the higher the ``override_num_blocks``, the smaller the data blocks in the Dataset and hence more opportunities for parallel execution.

-For more information on how to tune the number of output blocks, see :ref:`Tuning output blocks for read <read_output_blocks>`.
+For more information on how to tune the number of output blocks and other suggestions for optimizing read performance, see `Optimizing reads <performance-tips.html#optimizing-reads>`__.